top of page

 A modernized UI aligned with the global design system

-/ striking the right balance between innovation and existing components.
+/ Strike the right balance between innovation and existing components.

 Enhancements to additional key pages across MyBiz

-/ Making sure all pages across the site is cohesive during navigation.
+/ Make sure all pages across the site are cohesive during navigation.

 This approach allowed us to deliver immediate improvements while creating a flexible structure for future iterations.